-So you’ve got a great product in mind for Kickstarter.
+So, you’ve got a great product in mind for Kickstarter.
 You’re sure your idea is wonderful and groundbreaking.
 And it probably is.

 1. A Video

 But there’s a lot more copy to consider that just that.
 You also have to consider copy for your reward tiers.

 3. Reward Tiers

-For example, don’t set a 500 dollar tier with a reward of a new pencil set.
-But at the same time, don’t set a 5 dollar tier with a reward of a new car.
+For example, don’t set a $500 tier with a reward of a new pencil set.
+But at the same time, don’t set a $5 tier with a reward of a new car.

 5. Friends and Family

 If you already have some level of backing right at the start of the campaign, other people will see that and will be more likely to join in on the pledging and rewards.
-This can be invaluable right at the start and can make or break a campaign.
+Right at the start, this support can be invaluable and can make or break a campaign.

 Yes, personalized messages to people are a lot tougher and more time consuming, but Kickstarter campaigns are time-consuming.
 Why skimp on the work now when you’re already most of the way there?

 There you have it.
 These five items are the majority of things you need to have prepared before you get a Kickstarter campaign up and running.
 Sure there are some minor things, but most of those are dependent upon the type of campaign project you’re running.
 You wouldn’t really be able to send out alpha test packages of a new type of compact folding chair like you would a video game or word processor software for instance.